tousifinity/IoT-Client-Server-Communication/README.md

 - The server reads data from the DHT21 sensor.
 - The web page dynamically updates the temperature and humidity on the page using JavaScript and HTTP GET requests.

+### 3. Server-Client (Distance Measurement)

+This part of the system measures the distance using the HC-SR04 ultrasonic sensor and displays it on an LCD screen.